propeldata/event-driven-analytics/s3/README.md

 ## Variables

 Once you've completed the pre-requisites above, you'll need to specify Terraform variables.
-The easiest way is to copy the `.auto.tfvars.example` file in this repository and rename it to [`.auto.tfvars`][tfvars-example].
+The easiest way is to copy the [`.auto.tfvars.example`][tfvars-example] file in this repository and rename it to `.auto.tfvars`.
 Because `.auto.tfvars` will contain credentials, it must never be checked into your repository.
 In order to prevent this, `.auto.tfvars` has been included in the [`.gitignore`][gitignore] file.

 ## Deploying the code…

-Once you've setup your variables, run the following `terraform` commands from the root of the project:
+Once you've setup your variables, run the following `terraform` commands from the `s3/` folder of this project:

 ```
 terraform init